Bonitt/IT_Project/README.md

 Do not run the program more than 2 - 3 times in a row as the website will block access to getting the information required.

+If the website does end up blocking you, waiting a couple of minutes (roughly 15) will allow you to go again but for the same required amount of times mentioned above.